Ranking the Batman Films from Worst to Best

 8. Batman and Robin (1997)

 Removing anything resembling dark and meaningful, Joel Schumacher employs a ridiculously kitsch and grandiose aesthetic that drowns the screen with so much colour that would make Willy Wonka blush.
-Akiva Goldsman’s (“The Client” (1994), “A Beautiful Mind” (2001)) script is packed with so many horrid one liners making it impossible to take the proceedings seriously and reduces Batman (an anemic George Clooney) to a side character overshadowed by the combined OTT antics of (a miscast) Arnold Schwatzenegger and Uma Thurman, the only actor who maintains any dignity.
+Akiva Goldsman’s (e.g., “The Client” (1994), “A Beautiful Mind” (2001)) script is packed with so many horrid one liners making it impossible to take the proceedings seriously and reduces Batman (an anemic George Clooney) to a side character overshadowed by the combined OTT antics of (a miscast) Arnold Schwatzenegger and Uma Thurman, the only actor who maintains any dignity.
 But then again the film suffers from poor stunts, over-produced effects, an abundance of campy moments (e.g., Bat credit card, ice skating shoes), Alicia Silverstone’s disastrous accent, Chris O’Donnell’s whiny Robin, costume nipples, crotch close ups and a neon fused Batmobile among others.
 Yet, it has become a legendary movie in its own right providing plenty of entertainment for all the wrong reasons.

 Tone